 WRITE ONE TO THE RIGHT ONES

-Because promoting a Broadway drama at a rock concert is so totally working out – not!
+Because promoting a Broadway drama at a rock concert event is so totally working out – not!
 When you think about your event, think about the kind of people who would want to attend your event.
 Approach your existing customers because they’re undoubtedly going to be interested in your event if they’ve held on all this time.
 As far as new ones are concerned, target the domains where your potential audience is likely to reside i.e. put yourself up on relevant websites where interested people are bound to stumble upon your listing.

 #EVENT #HASHTAG #CLICHÉ #BUTWORKS